Shibodd/jp_sub_extract/README.md

 Not available as a pip package.

 Prerequisites:
-Python 3
-The following pip packages (note that you can choose the sudachidict-* version between small, core, full: read https://github.com/WorksApplications/SudachiPy#dictionary-edition for details):
+Python 3, and the following pip packages (note that you can choose the sudachidict-* version between small, core, full: read https://github.com/WorksApplications/SudachiPy#dictionary-edition for details):
 ```
 pip install lxml
 pip install srt